Batzi1337/DDRaceTemplateEditor/README.md

 ## Using go-ddrtemplateeditor

-The go-ddrtemplateeditor is a simple CLI tool to exchange items from on template with an other.
+The go-ddrtemplateeditor is a simple CLI tool to exchange items from one template with an other.

 ### Prerequisites